dsgelab/Sex-Chromosome-Aneuploidy_PheWAS/README.md

 #### (7.3) Comparison: males with an extra X versus females with an extra X

-### Step 8: Basic statistics required by the manuscript
+### Step 8: Descriptive statistics required by the manuscript